barrymun/cs4098/README.md

 source venv/bin/activate
 ```

-Once the app has been started on the previous terminal:
+Once the app has been started on the previous terminal: - (PML and DINTO Log-file Generation)
 ```bash
 tail -f info.log
 ```